The Ravitch procedure can treat both pectus excavatum and pectus carinatum. With this method, the deformed cartilages are cut away on every side.

 This involves an ultrasound-guided shot of local anesthetic external or deep under the serratus anterior.

-Those new blocks techniques have the potential of being important supplements in chest wall surgeries and promise to be a great option for cases with contraindications of techniques such as epidural or PVB.
+Those new block techniques have the potential to be essential supplements in chest wall surgeries and promise to be an excellent option for cases with contraindications of styles such as epidural or PVB.